 Based on how complex the product is and how often support help is needed, your customer’s overall experience with customer support can also impact retention.
 Hassles in getting support responses, or getting inadequate solutions can severely hit their experience, and lead to lesser upsells, LTVs, and higher churn.

 Quick, effortless support can delight customers and help them solve their problems efficiently.
 Hence, customer support should be optimized for both quick turnarounds in communication times and resolutions to enable your customers to have a trouble-free experience.
+To ensure quick and effortless customer support, workforce management is essential.
+This includes creating efficient schedules that utilize resources effectively to avoid keeping customers waiting.
+Therefore, it is important to focus on optimizing customer support to enable a trouble-free experience.

 In addition to email and live chat support, consider adding a phone number that lets your customers call you directly.
 (You can set this up with one of many phone services for businesses.)
 Oftentimes, even a small retention increase will pay for this investment in your support experience.